St. Patrick’s Day means spring gardening season is close at hand

 Add Sutton Family Skin Care’s Liquid Skin Salve for Gardeners to your list

-Groundhog Phil may have been a little off on his prediction, but spring is finally coming and Sutton Family Skin Care is ready to keep your hands soft and smooth.
+Spring is finally coming and Sutton Family Skin Care is getting ready for the new gardening season.
+Than means, that we started to prepare the new batch of Liquid Skin Salve for Gardeners to keep your hands in "after the spa" shape despite digging in the dirt.
 Everything is going to turn green again and so are we – on St. Patrick’s Day.
 But why green?
 And what is St. Patrick’s Day is all about?

 Every year on March 17, the Irish and Irish-at-heart across the globe observe St. Patrick’s Day.
 The man who would become St. Patrick was born around the fifth century in Britain when that part of the world was part of the Roman Empire.

 When Patrick was 16 years old, he was kidnapped by Irish raiders and enslaved for the next 10 years.
 He managed to escape, converted to Christianity, and became a priest in Europe.
 Later, he returned to Ireland and served as a missionary, converting the Irish from the Celtic pagan beliefs to Christianity until his death on March 17, 461.

 Legend has it that St. Patrick drove the snakes from Ireland.
 While that makes for a good story, snakes likely were used as a symbol of St. Patrick’s cleansing Ireland from paganism.
 Ireland did not have snakes, to begin with, since these creatures had not made it to the island when an icy bridge existed to the mainland.